Arboreal Networks and Ultrametrics: Future directions

 In this paper we have introduced the concept of arboreal ultrametrics and considered how to produce them from unrooted trees and how to characterize them.
 There remain several interesting open directions for research on arboreal ultrametrics and related structures.

-First, using Theorem~\ref{th:ultra} we can recognize whether of not a partial distance on a set of size $n$ is an arboreal ultrametric in $O(n^4)$ time.
+First, as stated in Corollary~\ref{cor:on4}, we can recognize whether of not a partial distance on a set of size $n$ is an arboreal ultrametric in $O(n^4)$ time.
 It would be interesting to know if it is possible to obtain a better bound.
 Note that extending Bandelt's approach in \cite{bandelt1990recognition} to recognizing whether or not a distance is an ultrametic on a set of size $n$ in $O(n^2log(n))$ time in the obvious way does appear to give a faster algorithm since checking Property~(U3) in Theorem~\ref{th:ultra} is problematic.
 Thus some other approach is probably required if it is indeed possible to find an improvement (e.g. by considering approaches such as those in \cite{culberson1989fast} which can recognize an ultrametic in $O(n^2)$ time).

-More generally, it would be interesting to develop an algorithm that not only recogizes arboreal ultrametrics but also constructs them from real data.
-More specifically, the unweighted pair group method with arithmetic mean (UPGMA) \cite{sokal1958statistical} is a popular algorithm that takes as input a distance matrix and outputs an ultrametric tree.
+More generally since distances can be defined in various way and for many different types of data \cite[Chapter 11]{Felsenstein2004}, it would be interesting to develop an algorithm that not only recognizes arboreal ultrametrics but also constructs them from distances arising from real data.
+The unweighted pair group method with arithmetic mean (UPGMA) \cite{sokal1958statistical} is a popular algorithm that takes as input a distance matrix and outputs an ultrametric tree.
 It also has the property that if the input is an ultrametric then is produces the unique ultrametric tree that realizes this ultrametric.
 It could be worthwhile exploring if some algorithm could be developed for producing ultrametric arboreal networks from partial distances that generalizes UPGMA.

 In another but related direction, there are several results concerning the approximation of distances by ultrametrics (see e.g. \cite[Section 3]{chepoi2000approximation} for a review).
 It could be worth exploring which of these results might extend to approximations of partial distances by arboreal ultrametrics.
 For example, it is well-known (see e.g. \cite{chepoi2000approximation}) that any distance has an ultrametric subdominant (or lower maximum approximation); is there such a result for partial distances?
 Note that computing subdominants is closely related to the concept of the Farris tranform (see e.g. \cite{dress2007some} for a review), which could also be interesting to investigate in the context of arboreal ultrametics